pkitazos/allocation-app/docs/evaluation-guide.md

 This is a specific set of pairings between projects and students that was obtained by running a particular matching algorithm.
 Different matching algorithms produce different matchings, which have different properties (size, weight, profile).
 For this evaluation it's not necessary that you understand what the size, weight or profile of a matching is.

 An `Allocation Instance` admin might want to run one, or several, matching algorithms and compare the different results obtained to ensure projects are allocated to students and supervisors fairly.

+## Evaluation Materials TL;DR

+- The web app is hosted at this address: https://spa-app.optimalmatching.com/

+- The task sheet can be found (here)[https://github.com/pkitazos/allocation-app/blob/main/docs/evaluation-task-sheet.md]

+- You should have your sign-in credentials in the email you received when you signed up for this evaluation.

+- In that same email you will find two `*.csv` files that you will need while completing the tasks on the task sheet.

+- The evaluation form can be found (here)[]